NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 ***Field: Capacity Control  Method***

 This input denotes how the unit’s output is controlled in order to meet zone heating or cooling requirement.
-The choices are ***ConstantFanVariableFlow***, ***CyclingFan***, ***VariableFanVariableFlow***, ***VariableFanConstantFlow***, or ***MultiSpeedFan***, or ***ASHRAE90.1***.
+The choices are ***ConstantFanVariableFlow***, ***CyclingFan***, ***VariableFanVariableFlow***, ***VariableFanConstantFlow***, ***MultiSpeedFan***, or ***ASHRAE90.1***.
 For *ConstantFanVariableFlow*, the fan speed is held constant to produce a fixed air flow rate whenever the unit is scheduled on.
 The hot water or chilled flow rate is varied so that the unit output matches the zone heating or cooling requirement.
 For *CyclingFan*, the fan speed is chosen so that the unit capacity is greater than or equal to the heating / cooling load and the fan is cycled to match unit output with the load.
 For *VariableFanVariableFlow*  both air and water flow rates are varied to match the load.
 For *VariableFanConstantFlow,* the water flow rate is at full flow and the fan speed varies to meet the load.
 For *MultiSpeedFan* the water flow rate is at full flow when there is load or fully closed when there is no load and the supply air flow rate is varied by varying the fan speed in order to match the load.
 For *ASHRAE90.1*, the fan air flow rate is reduced according to the low speed supply air flow ratio when the zone sensible load is less than the zone sensible load multiplied by the low speed supply air flow ratio.
 The water coil water flow rate, or the electric heating coil part-load ratio, is modulated to meet the zone load.
 If the zone sensible load is greater than the zone sensible load multiplied by the low speed supply air flow ratio, then the air and water flow rate is increased to meet the load.
 If the zone load is greater than the design sensible load, the fan air flow rate is maintained at the maximum value while the water flow rate is further increased to the maximum available while electric heating coils are maintained at the maximum output.

 ***Note: when ASHRAE90.1 is selected, the simulation must include zone sizing to calculate the zone design sensible cooling and heating load.***